higorasilverio/DM114_Final/README.md

 Initial commit in:
 May, 25th of 2020.

-First fase: Consuming REST services with Retrofit and corotines
+First phase: Consuming REST services with Retrofit and corotines

+Second phase: Using Fragments and RecyclerView to show the list of product and its details, when selected.